snowmac/snowmac.github.io/_posts/2020-11-28-I-am-not-fat.md

 layout: post
 title: "I am not fat"
 date: 2020-11-28
-categories: fat lifestyle health fitness
+categories: fat lifestyle health fitness potato-diet
 ---

 I'm not fat.
 There I said it, I should feel better about myself, right?
 Size is just a number.
 Right?
 Come on you know it’s true, size, weight and all that jazz is just a BS figure on the scale.
 That's what we tell ourselves to make us feel better.